• Home

 Q: Should you homeschool your child?
 Why or why not?

-A: You need to have time to devote to teaching your children.
+A: You need to devote time to teaching your children.
 As many options exist, you must also know what subjects your children are learning.
 Be sure to select the right choice for your children, whether academic, music, or sports.

 Top 3 Myths About Home Education